Keep Your face to the sunshine and you cannot see a shadow. ~Helen Keller

-It’s a beautiful, sunny, breezy, almost autumn kinda day (though it’s February!), in South Florida, with the bluest sky ever, as I sit inside working on my upcoming book: Release Your Obsession with YOUR PHONE: Heal from the Inside Out.
+It’s a beautiful, sunny yet breezy summer day in South Florida, with the bluest sky ever, as I sit inside working on my upcoming book: Release Your Obsession with YOUR PHONE: Heal from the Inside Out.

 In all my works addiction is a major focus.
 And with addictions comes an altered mood.
 So as I worked on my new book I circled back to moods altered with addictions, including the phone.